cloudmesh/classes/docs/source/assignments.rst

 	 How can big data and lIttle data be used in wildlife conservation, pets, farming, and other related areas that involve animal.
-Write a 2 page report that covers the topic and addresses
+Write a 2 page paper that covers the topic and addresses

 	 * Which opportunities are there related to animals?